 Maria Woods, Library Assistant

-Karen Beck, Manager, Historical & Special Collections & Rare Books Curator
+KB Beck, Manager, Historical & Special Collections & Rare Books Curator

 Edwin Moloy, Curator of Modern Manuscripts